thanhledev/vrmjobs/README.md

 List of system jobs encapsulated in UDP packets which will be exchanged between worker and coordinator hosts inside an SDN environment.

-- ProbeInit: sent by coordinator host.
+- ProbeInit: sent by collector host (in a fix-interval manner).
-- ProbeAck: sent by worker host.
+- ProbeAck: sent by worker & monitor host (reply to ProbeInit).
+- RegisterInfo:
+- RegisterAck: